November brought a Saturday trip up to Scotland to attend EMSIS, the Early Modern Studies in Scotland seminar.

 This convenes up to twice a year at different host institutions.
 It proved to be a big learning curve.

-The three speakers included my primary and secondary supervisors, James Loxley and Dermot Cavanagh, alongside Professor Willy Maley from Glasgow.
+The three speakers included my supervisors, James Loxley and Dermot Cavanagh, alongside Professor Willy Maley from Glasgow.

 Professor Maley’s talk on Milton’s 1670 History of Britain and how Milton saw the nation prompted me to abandon reticience and ask about republicanism.